Persistent and Meaningful Service Attempts

 - Making at least one attempt on a Saturday or Sunday

-- Several other attempts of your choice (Ideally when people in your area tend to be home)
+- Several other varying attempts of your choosing (Ideally when people in your area tend to be home)

 Due Diligence is not an end goal or a checklist to be completed.
 Due Diligence is a framework and a mindset.
 Being a diligent process server means including extra notes on every attempt and selecting all the appropriate options.
 It means you are trying your best to determine whether an address is servable and communicating that to the courts and customers via your proof.